CTLT

 We are offering this program to provide more opportunities for faculty to investigate the profound value of including writing activities and practices in their curriculum, whether disciplinary or generalist, during every phase of students' time at Cal Poly.
 Participating in this program is a way for you to contribute in concrete and powerful ways to Cal Poly's goals of preparing Cal Poly graduates to enter their professional fields and personal lives as rhetorically savvy critical thinkers and communicators.

-Please register for Writing in the Disciplines when dates become available for Summer 2024
+Register for Writing in the Disciplines

 Stipend Information and Time Commitment